jb55/oot_bitset/README.md

 debugging.
 If you switched to 32-bit words, you’d need 5 bits to index the bits within the word, which no longer fits cleanly into a single nibble.

+TL;DR: The ID of flag is the coordinate of the bit position!

 Hacker news folks say this is not that new or interesting, but I thought it was!
 I hope some others find it interesting as well.